 CNIT is a non-profit consortium established in 1995 and bringing together 37 public Italian universities to perform research, innovation and education/training activities in the field of Information and Communication Technology (ICT).
 CNIT also owns six National Laboratories: “Multimedia Communications”, in Naples; “Photonic Networks & Technologies”, in Pisa; “Radar and Surveillance Systems”, in Pisa; “Smart, Sustainable and Secure Internet Technologies and Infrastructures”, in Genoa; “Advanced Optical Fibers”, in L’Aquila; “Wireless Communications”, in Bologna/Cesena/Ferrara.
 More than 1,300 professors and researchers, belonging to the member universities, collaborate within CNIT, together with more than 100 CNIT own employees.

 CNIT participated in hundreds of research projects, including EU coordinated projects, ERC grants and Italian nation-wide initiatives.
-In the EU H2020 program, CNIT has obtained 48 projects and coordinated 11 of them.
+In the EU H2020 program, CNIT has obtained 57 projects, 14 of them coordinated by CNIT.
 CNIT’s funding comes from private companies and competitive programs.
 The innovation and technology transfer of research results from universities towards end-users and industry is a primary mission for CNIT.
 CNIT also facilitates the cooperation between member universities and promotes the collaboration of the same universities with other research institutes and with national and international industries.